 The FireSafe802 program, facilitated by the Vermont Center for Independent Living, assists low-income Vermonters who are Deaf, Hard-of-Hearing and DeafBlind in obtaining essential items such as fire alarm detectors, carbon monoxide detectors, and/or alarm clock.

 Text-to-911 is a service available in Vermont that allows individuals, including those who are Deaf and Hard-of-Hearing, to contact emergency services via text message instead of making a phone call.
-This was initiated in 2014 to be accessible for Deaf and Hard-of-Hearing people who prefers to text rather than call 911.
-Review this website: Text to 911 (text911.info) to locate whereas you can use this feature across the nation.
+Launched in 2014, this service was designed to provide accessibility for those who prefer texting over calling 911.
+Visit the Text to 911 website to check where this feature is available nationwide.
+The E911 website offers forms to help ensure a positive experience with public service providers, such as police, fire fighters, and emergency responders.
+Additionally, E911 provides tutorial videos in English and ASL.

 DAIL's Commissioner's Office has its own YouTube channel that can be found: Deaf, Hard of Hearing, DeafBlind Services - YouTube.
-Subscribing to their channel allows viewers to receive new videos.
+Subscribing allows viewers to receive new videos.

 Recreation